Melbourne–Voyager collision: Additional evidence

 On condition of anonymity, a doctor informed the first Royal Commission that he had been confidentially prescribing amphetamine to Captain Stevens prior to the collision.
 This was a legal drug at the time and was carried in RAN ships' medical lockers.
 Navy Minister Don Chipp suggested this as an explanation for the contradictory impressions created in the minds of witnesses who reported on Captain Stevens' apparent state of health and demeanour prior to the collision.
 This evidence was only made public after both enquiries were completed.

 Analysis

+The most recent investigation in 2023 into the collision demonstrates the crews of both ships did their jobs correctly on the night of the collision - in other words, that according to the investigation, two navy ships can collide with significant loss of life without any mistake by their commanders or crews.
+The three survivors on Voyager' bridge, who gave substantial evidence at both enquiries as well as the testimony of Melbourne's bridge crew has narrowed the cause of the collision down to the impact Melbourne's new flying lights had on Voyager's bridge crew.

+The cause of the collision had not been previously determined because the collision had not been investigated by experienced naval men at a board of enquiry.

-While the inattentiveness of the lookouts and bridge crew was a contributing factor to the collision, the exact cause has been difficult to determine, because all but one sailor from the bridge of Voyager were killed.
-In the immediate aftermath of the collision, five possible causes were put forward:
+Prior to 2023, and in the immediate aftermath of the collision, five possible causes were put forward: